grafana/beyla/docs/sources/tutorial/helm-alloy.md

 # Run Beyla in Kubernetes using Grafana Alloy Helm's chart

 Grafana Alloy is a vendor-neutral distribution of the OpenTelemetry Collector.
-Alloy offers native pipelines for OTel, Prometheus, and other telemetry signals.
+Alloy offers native pipelines for OpenTelemetry, Prometheus, and other telemetry signals.

 Grafana Alloy bundles Beyla allowing you to instrument your applications at the same time you instrument your infrastructure.
 It also provides a Helm chart to deploy Alloy in Kubernetes.